computationalcognitivescience/lovelace/content/_part_i/intro.md

 So what *is* this book about?

-In this book you learn concepts and tools that you can use to make *your own* theoretical models in any domain of cognitive science or subfield of psychology of interest to you (barring some philosophical assumptions; which we'll get to soon), and to assess and situate existing theoretical models in the cognitive science and psychology literature.
+In this book you learn concepts and tools that you can use to make *your own* theoretical models in *any* domain of cognitive science or subfield of psychology of interest to you (barring some philosophical assumptions; which we'll get to soon), and to assess and situate existing theoretical models in the cognitive science and psychology literature.

 To this end, we will cover the conceptual foundations of computational explanation; mathematical concepts and notation; formalizing verbal theories; implementing and simulating theoretical models; and comparing models at different levels of explanation.
 We cover these points in Parts I - III using a small number of carefully selected examples.
 The main goal is to provide a playground and sandbox for practicing the basic conceptual and formal skills with a sufficiently diverse, but not too difficult, set of examples.
 The examples are constructed in ways that serve specific pedagogical aims.
 Once the basics are mastered, one can venture into the literature as suggested in our 'Further Reading' sections.
-Part IV ('Advanced topics') additionally provides examples of how the learned tools can be applied more widely and in less traditional ways.
+Part IV ('Advanced topics') additionally provides examples of how the learned tools can be applied more widely and in non-traditional ways.

 ## Approach